Novanta (NASDAQ:NOVT) Updates Q2 2021 Earnings Guidance

 Novanta (NASDAQ:NOVT) updated its second quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of 0.490-0.530 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.500.
 The company issued revenue guidance of $162 million-$165 million, compared to the consensus revenue estimate of $158.55 million.Novanta also updated its FY 2021 guidance to 2.040-2.190 EPS.

-A number of research analysts have recently commented on the stock.
-Zacks Investment Research raised shares of Novanta from a hold rating to a buy rating and set a $147.00 target price on the stock in a research report on Friday.
-TheStreet raised shares of Novanta from a c+ rating to a b rating in a research report on Monday, March 1st.
+Several brokerages have recently commented on NOVT.
+Zacks Investment Research upgraded shares of Novanta from a hold rating to a buy rating and set a $147.00 price objective on the stock in a report on Friday.
+TheStreet upgraded shares of Novanta from a c+ rating to a b rating in a report on Monday, March 1st.

-In other Novanta news, CFO Robert Buckley sold 3,572 shares of the business’s stock in a transaction on Monday, April 26th.
-The shares were sold at an average price of $140.19, for a total transaction of $500,758.68.
-Following the completion of the sale, the chief financial officer now owns 153,860 shares in the company, valued at $21,569,633.40.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Matthijs Glastra sold 7,500 shares of the business’s stock in a transaction on Tuesday, April 20th.
+In other Novanta news, CFO Robert Buckley sold 3,704 shares of the stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $136.02, for a total value of $503,818.08.
+Following the sale, the chief financial officer now directly owns 158,198 shares of the company’s stock, valued at approximately $21,518,091.96.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, CEO Matthijs Glastra sold 7,500 shares of the stock in a transaction that occurred on Tuesday, April 20th.
 The shares were sold at an average price of $135.17, for a total transaction of $1,013,775.00.
-Following the sale, the chief executive officer now owns 120,831 shares of the company’s stock, valued at approximately $16,332,726.27.
+Following the completion of the sale, the chief executive officer now directly owns 120,831 shares in the company, valued at $16,332,726.27.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 22,276 shares of company stock valued at $3,034,077.
+Over the last ninety days, insiders have sold 22,276 shares of company stock worth $3,034,077.
 3.60% of the stock is owned by insiders.

 About Novanta